-Erick Erickson is a native of Louisiana, grew up in the United Arab Emirates, and currently lives in Macon, GA with his wife and children.
+Erick Erickson is a native of Louisiana, grew up in the United Arab Emirates, and currently lives in Macon, GA with his wife, two teenage children, and their golden doodle.
 He is a graduate of Mercer University and its Walter F. George School of Law.

 The American revolution may have been the only conservative revolution in the history of mankind.
 The rebels did not want something new, they wanted something old — their rights as British citizens.
 The implications of what they wanted and what they did shaped our founding and explain those curious provisions of the constitution like prohibitions on quarter soldiers and a right to keep and bear arms.